calebjsec/VPN-Deployment-with-BDF-XDP-Technology-by-Path-Network/README.md

 sudo pritunl default-password
 ````
 ![Generate Default Password](https://imgur.com/RBXZJZM.png)

 ## 5. Log into the Pritunl Web Panel

-*Go to the Pritunl web panel in your browser at https://your-server-ip/.
+*Go to the Pritunl web panel in your browser at https://your-server-ip/.*

-Use the default credentials provided:
+*Use the default credentials provided:*

 Username: pritunl
 Password: defaultpassword (or whatever password was provided)*

 ![Log into the Pritunl Web Panel](https://imgur.com/urukpJB.png)

 ## 6. Change Default Username and Password

-**Log In to the Pritunl Web Console**
 *Open your web browser and navigate to the Pritunl web panel at https://<your-server-ip>*
 *Log in using the default credentials provided by the sudo pritunl default-password command.*